OracularIS/mocaclient/docs/getting-started/getting-started-legacy.md

   ![Install2](../.attachments/install2.png)

-- Now open an email you received from Smart IS and click the **Download MOCA Client** link provided in the email to navigate to the download page and click on **Download Moca Client** button.
+- Now open an email you received from Smart IS and click the **Download MOCA Client** link provided in the email to navigate to the download page and click on **Download MOCA Client** button.

   ![Install3](../.attachments/install3.png)